isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-drain-flies-in-septic-tank/index.md

 layout: post
 ---

-The tiny moth-like bugs (drain flies) buzzing around your septic tank or [drains](https://pestpolicy.com/how-to-get-rid-of-[drain](https://pestpolicy.com/how-to-get-rid-of-drain-flies-in-the-bathroom/)-flies-in-the-basement/) are both a health hazard and a nuisance.
+The tiny moth-like bugs (drain flies) buzzing around your septic tank or [drains](https://pestpolicy.com/how-to-get-rid-of-[drain](https://pestpolicy.com/how-to-get-rid-of-drain-flies-in-the-bathroom/)-flies-in-the-basement/)are both a health hazard and a nuisance.
 The moist conditions including the organic matter in the septic tank allow the drain flies to reproduce fast.

 But fear not, I'll delve into ways you can use to get rid of drain flies in your septic tank.

-Drain flies have a length of about 1/4 inch - they'll love the organic matter in the septic tanks, [bathrooms](https://pestpolicy.com/how-to-get-rid-of-drain-flies-in-the-bathroom/), sewage systems, [basement](https://pestpolicy.com/how-to-get-rid-of-drain-flies-in-the-basement/), and near drains.
+Drain flies have a length of about 1/4 inch - they'll love the organic matter in the septic tanks, [bathrooms](https://pestpolicy.com/how-to-get-rid-of-drain-flies-in-the-bathroom/),sewage systems, [basement](https://pestpolicy.com/how-to-get-rid-of-drain-flies-in-the-basement/),and near drains.

 ##  Details: How to Get Rid Of Drain Flies in Septic Tank